The Pixel 3 XL screens calls, has wireless charging and delivers the same camera experience as the Pixel 3 -- all on a bigger display.

 It's one of our favorite phones of the year, but the Pixel 3 XL isn't what we usually see from big-screen phones.
 For instance, it costs less than $1,000 (more specifically, $899, £869 and AU$1,349), and it has only one rear camera lens.
-Save for its notch, higher price tag and bigger battery, which compensates for the larger screen, the phone basically serves up a nearly identical experience to its smaller 5.5-inchcounterpart.
+Save for its notch, higher price tag and bigger battery, which compensates for the larger screen, the phone basically serves up a nearly identical experience to its smaller 5.5-inch Pixel 3 counterpart.

 And that's a good thing.
 As the recipient of CNET's Editor's Choice, the Pixel 3 is one of the best phones you can buy.
 As such, the 3 XL is one too.
-Its already-fantastic camera is now even thanks to a recent update, and it even takes .
+Its already-fantastic camera is now even better at taking low-light pictures thanks to a recent update, and it even takes better photos than the iPhone XS.
 Its digital voice assistant, the Google Assistant, adds handy features such as screening robocalls and the phone comes with unlimited cloud storage for photos.

 The Pixel's lack of expandable storage is a bummer, and it complicates its overall value.
 Even though the starting price for the 64GB model is cheaper than that of the iPhone XS Max and Galaxy Note 9, the gigabyte-to-price ratio is cheaper with the second-tier iPhone XS Max.
 And the Note 9 costs more but can add up to 512GB of external memory.

-If the Pixel 3 XL is out of your budget, consider the iPhone XR is $150 cheaper than the Pixel 3 XL and is worth looking into as well.
-(Keep in mind that all three phones don't have a 3.5mm headphone jack, but Google does include USB-C headphones and a 3.5mm adapter in the box.).
+If the Pixel 3 XL is out of your budget, consider the OnePlus 6T.
 It also has high-end hardware, a nimble camera and a big 6.41-inch screen, but starts at only $549 (£499 or AU$774, converted) for 128GB.
-If you're open to iOS, the
+If you're open to iOS, the iPhone XR is $150 cheaper than the Pixel 3 XL and is worth looking into as well.
+(Keep in mind that all three phones don't have a 3.5mm headphone jack, but Google does include USB-C headphones and a 3.5mm adapter in the box.)

 But if you can afford it, the Pixel 3 XL is a top Android pick.
 It's more expensive than the Pixel 3, and may not be as premium as the iPhone XS Max or Galaxy Note 9, but its ridiculously good camera and timely software updates make it a first-class phone to get.